-The importance of an employer brand has never been greater.
+The importance of employer branding has never been greater.
 It is your personality and how you attract talent to your organization.
 It builds connection and belonging for those presently employed and a reason for prospective talent to join.

 If you are not paying attention to your employer brand, you are not maximizing your recruitment advertising spend and more importantly not building the type of unity that fosters engagement and retention.
 According to Deloitte’s Global Human Capital Trends survey, eighty-seven (87%) of organizations cite culture and engagement as one of their top challenges (Deloitte Global Human Capital Trends 2015).